Timothy-W/Flower_Webserver/README.md

 Instructions:

-Run installer.sh to install nginx and copy needed files for webserver.
+Run installer.sh to install nginx and copy needed files for local web interface.